-Royal School is accepted on the first level of accreditation with the Council of British International Schools (COBIS), the only official organization to accredit educational projects that use English as a teaching language, outside the United Kingdom.
-COBIS ensures a high quality education at a global level in over 400 schools worldwide.
+Royal School is a fully accredited Council of British International Schools (COBIS) school, the only official organisation to accredit educational projects that use English as a teaching language, outside the United Kingdom.
+COBIS ensure a high quality education at a global level in over 400 schools worldwide.

-In Romania, ARACIP has started the registration process for Royal School in Transylvania as an international school.
+In Romania, the Royal School in Transylvania is registered with ARACIP as an international school.

-Royal School offers the benefits of an international education curriculum:
+Royal School offers the benefits of an international education curriculum based upon:

-In meeting these aims, RS will follow the requirements of:
+In meeting these aims, RS follows the requirements of:

 RS curriculum principles are underpinned by the assurance of equality of access and opportunity for learning and progress.
 They promote simultaneously academic achievement and personal growth (schooling and education).

 Accessible: The subjects are taught at a level appropriate to the age and the expected skills of our students.
 The admissions process indicates those potential students who will cope best with the curriculum.
 The use of a variety of approaches to teaching caters for students with a variety of learning styles.

 Broad: The range of subjects offers teaching and learning in styles that enhance the analytical, creative, intellectual and physical development of our students.